Critically Endangered Fins

 Shark fin soup has received a lot of scorn in recent years and rightly so!
 The industry is responsible for an enormous proportion of the sharks which are killed globally each year, and has been implicated as a significant diver of population declines of several endangered shark species.
 Around the world, there are multiple NGOs, charities, animal rights groups, conservationists and scientific research groups working tirelessly to end shark finning completely.
 They are supported by many people in China, who refuse to eat the delicacy, and demand it be removed from menus at state dinners and other important events.
 But has all this amazing work meant that endangered sharks are now protected from finning?
 Are fins off the market in China?

-However, DNA analysis is being deployed more and more regularly in recent years, as a tool to tackle this problem.
+In recent years, DNA analysis has bbeeneing deployed more and more regularly, as a tool to tackle this problem.
 "DNA barcoding" involves sequencing a portion of the genome of some tissue, to compare the code against a database of known species.
-As genetic material is present in every single cell, this method can be used on many kinds of tissue, including fins.
-Therefore, if scientists take a sample of fins for sale, they can determine very accurately what species of shark it is and whether sale of that product is restricted or illegal.
+As genetic material is present in every single cell in the body, DNA barcoding can be used on many kinds of tissue, including fins.
+Therefore, if scientists take a sample of fins for sale, they can determine very accurately what species of shark it is and whether sale of that product is restricted or illegal (Cardeñosa et al, 2020).

-So recently a team of researchers subjected fins from these markets to DNA barcoding, to determine whether the fins belonged to endangered species.
-They found quite shocking results...
+Recently a team of researchers subjected fins from markets in Hong Kong and Guangzhou to DNA barcoding, to determine which species the fins belonged to.
+Their results were quite shocking...

 - Cardeñosa et al, 2020